chiragsakhuja/lc3tools/docs/CLI.md

 * Extra (8): Print detailed information about the assembly process

 ### Liberal Assembly Mode
-Previous versions of LC-3 assemblers are sometimes more loose with the ISA's rules than this assembler.
-Liberal assembly mode is a compatibility mode that should support all old assembly code.
+Other versions of LC-3 assemblers are sometimes more loose with the ISA's rules than this assembler.
+Liberal assembly mode loosens the requirements and should only be used as a compatibility mode.

 ## Simulator
 The `simulator` executable accepts one or more object files (extension `.obj`)